hyoklee/hdf-ai/README.md

   HDF5 AI Filter can
   * store everything in hierarchy including algorithms to use and learned models.
   * link to the raw data for provenance.
-  * set a time to remove raw data and a accuracy to prune models.
+  * set a time to remove raw data and a desired accuracy threshold to prune models.
   * run several ML algorithms in parallel according to the pre-set hierarchy.

 ## Reference